-Waldteufel went to the Paris Conservatoire but left prior to graduating, earning money as a piano tuner, playing at private soirées and teaching.
+Waldteufel went to the Paris Conservatoire but left prior to graduating.
+He earned money as a piano tuner, playing at private soirées and teaching.

-In 1865 he got the position of Court Pianist to Napolean III, which included conducting at State Balls. (using a stick rather than a violin bow!).
+In 1865 he got the position of Court Pianist to Napoleon III, which included conducting at State Balls where he used a stick rather than a violin bow!

 In 1868 he married Célestine Dufau and they had three children.